Strategic Plan 2017-2022 Summary

 G. Enhance marketing programs to meet mission goals, increase program participation and build operating revenues.

 L.A.
 County/Arboretum Foundation Partnership

-F. Complete a new Los Angeles County/Arboretum Foundation operating agreement that maximizes the contributions of the two partners to advance the mission and foster joint stewardship of facilities and infrastructure.
+H. Complete a new Los Angeles County/Arboretum Foundation operating agreement to advance the mission and foster joint stewardship of facilities and infrastructure.

 Staffing and Systems

 I. Implement strategies to maximize staff resources and organizational productivity.

 Facilities and Infrastructure

 J. Identify and prioritize infrastructure renovations, repairs, and major capital projects.

 K. Annually assess progress in accomplishing goals, in accordance with designated priorities, timelines, and measures of success.